jmsbutcher/AI-Knowledge-Base/README.md

 ## Introduction:

-<p>Welcome to my carefully-curated base of machine learning knowledge!</p>
+<p>Welcome to my carefully-curated base of AI and machine learning knowledge!</p>
 <p>Here I plan to keep all kinds of information about machine learning methods and how they compare.
 There are so many out there
    that it is easy to get lost.
 After studying the topic for over three years I am still overwhelmed by the immensity of the field.
    Hopefully this project will serve as a helpful reference for me as I learn and grow in experience working with machine learning.</p>